 Children have a right to play.
-As adults, we have a responsibility to childhood experiences include opportunities for play.
+As adults, we have a responsibility to ensure that childhood experiences include opportunities for play.

 Article 31 of The Convention on the Rights of the Child states:

-o Parties recognize the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.
+- Parties recognise the right of the child to rest and leisure, to engage in play and recreational activities appropriate to the age of the child and to participate freely in cultural life and the arts.